sacreations/whatsapp-bot/README.md

 ### Session Management

-- The bot automatically handles session management
+- The bot automatically handles session management with intelligent recovery
-- If you see "Connection Failure" errors with status 401, the session has expired
+- Sessions are stored in the `sessions/` directory
-- The bot will automatically clear the invalid session and display a new QR code
+- If connection issues persist, the bot will automatically clear invalid sessions
-- Simply scan the new QR code to reconnect
+- The bot uses exponential backoff to avoid overwhelming WhatsApp servers
-- Session files are stored in the `sessions/` directory
+- Network connectivity is checked before attempting reconnections

 ### Running the Admin Dashboard